 How to Sign a Page

-When a user with signing rights views a Page, the Tools menu will include a selection for Sign.
+When a user with signing rights views a Page, the Tools menu will include a selection for Sign page.

 Clicking on this link will produce a verification prompt requiring confirmation by the user.

-When the Page is signed, LabArchives performs a sophisticated test known as a “Hash Algorithm” which, in essence, produces an internal verification code for this Page.
-Each time the Page is viewed, LabArchives compares the Hash code to ensure that no changes have been made since the signing.
-At the top of the Page, you will see an indication that the Page has been signed, by whom, and on what date and time.
+When a page is signed, LabArchives performs a sophisticated test known as a “Hash Algorithm” which produces an internal verification code for that page.
+Each time that page is viewed, LabArchives compares the Hash code to ensure that no changes have been made since the signing.
+At the top of the page, you will see an indication that the page has been signed, by whom, and on what date and time.

 Comments can be added to entries on a signed page since they are not considered to be part of the data.
-In addition, the revision history for entries and the entire page can be viewed.
-Those with sharing rights can share the page, or print the page.
-The entire page can be deleted but it can be recovered from the deleted items folder.
-No other actions can be taken on a signed page.
+In addition, the revision history for entries and the entire page can still be viewed.
+Those with sharing rights can share or print the page.
+The page can be deleted but it can still be recovered from the Deleted Items folder.